nais/doc/docs/addons/wonderwall.md

 An _inactive_ or _expired_ session **cannot** be refreshed.

-!!! note "Automatic vs Manual Refreshing"

 === "ID-porten"

-        For ID-porten, renewal must be triggered manually.
+    For ID-porten, session refreshes must be triggered manually.
-        [nav-dekoratoren](https://github.com/navikt/nav-dekoratoren#utloggingsvarsel) implements automatic support for user-triggered refreshing as well as displaying logout warnings.
+    [nav-dekoratoren](https://github.com/navikt/nav-dekoratoren#utloggingsvarsel) implements automatic support for user-triggered refreshes as well as displaying logout warnings.
     Refer to their documentation for further details.

-        If you're **not** using `nav-dekoratoren` and wish to implement token refreshing yourselves, these are the cases (with suggested solutions) you should handle in descending priority:
+    If you're **not** using `nav-dekoratoren` and wish to implement refreshes yourselves, these are the cases (with suggested solutions) you should handle in descending priority:

+    ??? note "Cases for Manual Session Refreshes (click to expand)"

         1. _The `/oauth2/session` endpoint returns 401; the user is either not authenticated or their previous session has ended._